raharrison/ryanharrison.co.uk/_posts/2013-09-22-c-re-throwing-exceptions.md

 We now have the full story in the stack trace.
 We can see that the exception originated from the `DoSomething()` method and passed through the `Run()` method into `Main()` – much more helpful when debugging.

-I don’t see any situation when using `throw e;` would be of any use at all.
+I don't see any situation when using `throw e;` would be of any use at all.
 If you wanted to hide the stack trace then you would typically be throwing a completely new exception anyway – with a new message and perhaps other information to pass to the caller.
-If you didn’t want to hide the stack trace then throw; is the statement to use.
+If you didn't want to hide the stack trace then throw; is the statement to use.
 Resharper even sees `throw e;` as a problem and tries to replace it with the simple throw;.

 Even so I bet this mistake has been made a lot of times by a lot of people.
 So remember if you are wanting to re-throw an exception, never use throw e; as it will loose your stack trace.
 Instead always use `throw;`.